Constantinople

 Constantinople was famous for its massive and complex fortifications, which ranked among the most sophisticated defensive architecture of antiquity.
 The Theodosian Walls consisted of a double wall lying about 2 km to the west of the first wall and a moat with palisades in front.
-Constantinople's location between the Golden Horn and the Sea of Marmara reduced the land area that needed defensive walls.
-The city was built intentionally to rival Rome, and it was claimed that several elevations within its walls matched Rome's 'seven hills'.
-The impenetrable defenses enclosed magnificent palaces, domes, and towers, the result of prosperity Constantinople achieved as the gateway between two continents (Europe and Asia) and two seas (the Mediterranean and the Black Sea).
+Constantinople's location between the Golden Horn and the Sea of Marmara reduced the land area that required defensive walls.
+The city was constructed intentionally to rival Rome, and it was claimed that several elevations within its walls matched Rome's seven hills.
+The impenetrable defenses enclosed magnificent palaces, domes, and towers, the result of the prosperity Constantinople achieved as the gateway between two continents (Europe and Asia) and two seas (the Mediterranean and the Black Sea).
 Although besieged on numerous occasions by various armies, the defenses of Constantinople proved impenetrable for nearly nine hundred years.

-In 1204, however, the armies of the Fourth Crusade took and devastated the city and, for several decades, its inhabitants resided under Latin occupation in a dwindling and depopulated city.
-In 1261 the Byzantine Emperor Michael VIII Palaiologos liberated the city, and after the restoration under the Palaiologos dynasty, it enjoyed a partial recovery.
-With the advent of the Ottoman Empire in 1299, the Byzantine Empire began to lose territories and the city began to lose population.
-By the early 15th century, the Byzantine Empire was reduced to just Constantinople and its environs, along with Morea in Greece, making it an enclave inside the Ottoman Empire.
-The city was finally besieged and conquered by the Ottoman Empire in 1453, remaining under its control until the early 20th century, after which it was renamed Istanbul under the Empire's successor state, Turkey.
+In 1204, however, the armies of the Fourth Crusade took and devastated the city, and for six decades its inhabitants resided under Latin occupation in a dwindling and depopulated city.
+In 1261, the Byzantine Emperor Michael VIII Palaiologos liberated the city, and after the restoration under the Palaiologos dynasty, it enjoyed a partial recovery.
+With the advent of the Ottoman Empire in 1299, the Byzantine Empire began to lose territories, and the city began to lose population.
+By the early 15th century, the Byzantine Empire was reduced to just Constantinople and its environs, along with the territories of the despotate of Morea, in Peloponnese, Greece, making it an enclave inside the Ottoman Empire.
+The city was finally besieged and conquered by the Ottoman Empire in 1453, remaining under its control until the early 20th century, after which it was renamed Istanbul under the Empire's successor state, the Republic of Turkey.